 Despite its continuous evolution and addition of productivity-enhancing features, our products remain extremely simple to operate.
 Even the most Windows-centric user can easily bring up a remote Unix or Linux desktop and start working with applications on those hosts.

 Our support services have always served as a great competitive advantage.
 All pre-sale support is free.
-All purchased licenses come with a full year of free Maintenance which includes all upgrades, phone, email, WebEx and engineering support.
-All support services are included under StarNet's Maintenance program.
+Our Support & Maintenance Program includes all upgrades, phone, email, video conferencing and engineering support.